 UVB narrowband.
 UVB narrowband light therapy may be more successful than UVB broadband light therapy, and it has largely supplanted broadband therapy in many locations.
 It's normally given two or three times a week until the skin clears up, then less frequently for maintenance.
 Narrowband UVB phototherapy, on the other hand, may result in more severe and long-lasting burns.

 Psoralen plus ultraviolet A (PUVA).
 Before being exposed to UVA light, you must take a light-sensitizing drug (psoralen).
 UVA radiation penetrates the skin deeper than UVB light, and psoralen increases the skin's sensitivity to UVA exposure.

 This more intensive treatment regularly improves skin and is frequently used for cases of psoriasis that are more severe.
 Nausea, headaches, burning, and itching are some of the short-term side effects.
-Dry, wrinkled skin, freckles, increased UV sensitivity, and an increased risk of skin cancer, including melanoma, are all long-term adverse effects.
+Dry, wrinkled skin, freckles, increased UV sensitivity, and an increased risk of skin cancer including melanoma are all long-term adverse effects.

 Excimer laser.
 A powerful UVB light is used to target only the afflicted skin in this type of light therapy.
-Because more strong UVB radiation is utilised in excimer laser therapy, it requires fewer sessions than regular phototherapy.
+Because more strong UVB radiation is utilized in excimer laser therapy, it requires fewer sessions than regular phototherapy.
 Redness and blistering are possible side effects.

 Oral or injected medications: